Analysis | Trump’s legal team lights a fuse beneath its remaining credibility

 Guiliani’s comments echo what Trump tweeted the night that the GOP canvassers in Wayne County momentarily declined to certify the results, when he suggested he should be considered to be in the lead in Michigan because Wayne County didn’t count.

 What’s more, the Trump campaign has sought to throw out nearly 700,000 votes in Pennsylvania because of a supposed lack of scrutiny — a universe that undoubtedly includes a vast majority of valid votes.
-It’s the same in Las Vegas-based Clark County, where the Trump campaign is asking to throw out 130,000 votes — nearly 10 percent of all votes in Nevada — because of supposedly faulty signature-matching technology.
-Altogether, Trump and its allies have sought to exclude 1 out of every 7 votes in the states in which it has filed large-scale lawsuits.
+It’s the same in Clark County, Nev., where the Trump campaign is asking to throw out 130,000 votes — nearly 10 percent of all votes in Nevada — because of supposedly faulty signature-matching technology.
+Altogether, Trump and his allies have sought to exclude 1 out of every 7 votes in the states in which it has filed large-scale lawsuits.

 There can be no question the Trump campaign is seeking to throw out many valid votes alongside potentially fraudulent ones, making its claim that this is truly only about fraudulent votes ring hollow.